“Italian pasta is good pasta”.

 The production actually takes place in Italy: Rummo in Benevento and Garofalo in Gragnano, two cities not far from Naples.
-But the two are not totally Italian kinds of pasta, even if Garofalo are allowed to print the IGP stamp on the pack, thanks to the water that takes part in the making of the pasta and comes from the local Aquifer.
+But the two are not 100% Italian kinds of pasta, even if Garofalo is allowed to print the IGP stamp on the pack, thanks to the water that takes part in the making of the pasta and comes from the local Aquifer.
 Very nice.

 Now turn again the pack and look for the words “Trafilata al Bronzo”.
 If the pasta is as such the producer will put it in a clear spot

-This phrase means that the metal tubes through which the pasta dough pass are made of bronze, and no Teflon, for example.
+This phrase means that the metal tubes through which the pasta dough passes are made of bronze, and no Teflon, for example.
 Why does it matter?
-Well, the bronze is a micro-rough metal that prints its micro-roughness on the pasta, while Teflon is totally smooth.
+Well, bronze is a micro-rough metal that prints its micro-roughness on the pasta, while Teflon is completely smooth.
 When the micro-rough pasta meets its “sauce mate” it manages to grasp it tighter to create a harmonious dish.
-So why using Teflon in the first place?
-The smooth surface decreases the hazards of producing deformed pasta and stopping the production lines.
+So why use Teflon in the first place?
+The smooth surface decreases the hazards of producing deformed pasta and stopping production lines.

 So, which pasta do we buy and use?

 An average Italian supermarket keeps a small variety of pasta brands which include, next to the “big names” also local ones.
 Wonderful V. and I chose to go with La Molisana or Voiello (which is controlled by Barilla, therefore enjoys its full logistic and marketing support), both committed to 100% Italian ingredients and processes.
 As you imagine, the price range varies according to the quality of the produce: all-Italian pasta is more expensive than an imported-flour one, bronze-tube made is more expensive than Teflon ones, and so on.